Vk2401/portfolio/README.md

 ## Technologies Used
 - HTML
 - CSS
-- Js(only for menu toggle in mobile view)
+- Js(only for menu toggle in mobile view & theme color picker)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.